by Mark Garcia March 27, 2019

 For rust stains that are on the wall, attach a 90 degree elbow fitting to the pipe, so that you can hold the acid against vertical surfaces.

 I mentioned at the start of the article that a persistent, reoccurring rust stain on a plaster pool is likely caused by a rebar tie wire.
 It could also be caused by the rebar itself.
 The steel in a pool shell is supposed to be tucked 4-6 inches below the surface, but sometimes bars get bent, or bent improperly, and they end up within 1-2 inches of the surface.
 After years and years, they could become wet, and begin to bleed rust to the surface.

 The only fix for this is to cut out that section of the wall, using a 4" grinder with a diamond blade.
 Cut right through the rebar and then chisel out to a depth that is beneath the rebar.
 Coat the rebar ends with rubber sealant, and after it dries, pack the hole full of hydraulic cement.
 After that dries, top the hole with a plaster mix (guaranteed not to match in color), and then you can refill the pool again.

-~ Vinyl Pools may want to consider a more delicate method, such as using Jack's Magic products.
+~ Vinyl Pools need to use a more delicate method, such as the Stain Eraser mentioned above, or Jack's Magic products.
 Acids can remove rust stains from vinyl, but could damage the vinyl.
-The Blue Stuff, and the Step Stuff are truly magic products, and the Iron Stuff works very well for overall rust staining, or for rust spots on a vinyl pool.
+Jack's Magic The Blue Stuff, the Step Stuff, and the Iron Stuff all work very well for overall rust staining, or for localized rust spots on a vinyl pool.